doc4d/4d-web-studio/docs/web-form-editor/using-web-form-editor.md

     * Class functions: The Catalog displays the functions defined in each class.

 *  **Remote** data sources: Entities and entity selections, handled on the server, that can be assigned to components.
-They offer functions defined on the ORDA classes that they instantiate (Entity class, Entity Selection class).
+They offer functions defined on the ORDA classes that they instantiate ([Entity class](../API/EntityClass.md), [Entity Selection class](../API/EntitySelectionClass.md).

-> When working with 4D projects, only the dataclasses and dataclass attributes [exposed as REST resources](https://doc.4d.com/4Dv19/4D/19/Field-properties.300-5416814.en.html) will be available at run time.
+> When working with 4D projects, only the dataclasses and dataclass attributes [exposed as REST resources](https://developer.4d.com/docs/en/REST/configuration.html#exposing-tables-and-fields) will be available at run time.
 Unexposed datasources are greyed out.

 *  **Local** data sources: Scalar types handled with the browser's memory.
 Can be assigned to variables.
 No request is sent to the server to access local data sources.